 Furthermore, if you want to sell it later, you won’t owe more than it’s worth if you’ve already paid off a large chunk.
-Generally speaking, if you can show you have cash in the bank, a lot of lenders will be more apt to give you a loan.
+Generally speaking, if you can show you have cash in the bank, many lenders will be more apt to give you a loan.

 They will also offer you a better interest rate.
 So beef up your savings account and put down a large down payment, and you should be golden.
 Lenders like to see you have skin in the game, and that you have a reserve should you lose your job or be unable to work.

 Should you get a cosigner for your auto loan?